Dili: Initial Portuguese settlement

+Destruction, reconstruction, and Indonesian rule

 During World War II, Portugal and its colonies remained neutral, but the Allies saw East Timor as a potential target for Japanese invasion.
 Upon the outbreak of the Pacific War in 1941, Australian and Dutch troops were sent to Dili despite Portuguese objections.
 In response, the Japanese invaded Dili as part of a two-pronged invasion of Timor.
 The city had been mostly abandoned prior to the invasion, and allied forces retreated further into the island.
-The Japanese left the Portuguese Governor nominally in position, but took over administration.
+The Japanese left the Portuguese governor nominally in position, but took over administration.
 Much of Dili was destroyed during the war, from the initial Japanese invasion and from later allied bombings.
 Japanese forces on the island of Timor surrendered to Australian forces at the end of the war.
 Following the surrender, an Australian official travelled to Dili where on 23 September 1945 he informed the Portuguese governor of the Japanese surrender.

 Following the Second World War, Dili covered what today is the old core of the city, within the sucos of Acadiru Hun, Bemori, Bidau Lecidere, Caicoli, Colmera, Culu Hun, Gricenfor, Motael, and Santa Cruz.
-Portuguese Timor became a full part of Portugal in 1951, although this did not bring the locals any political power.
-Dili remained the only area with any significant development.
-In 1960, the population of Dili was about 7,000 people.
+Portuguese Timor became a full part of Following the initial post-war reconstruction of Dili's immediately critical infrastructure, an urban plan was developed in 1951 covering urban layout, road development, zoning, and building regulations.
+The plan envisioned separate neighbourhoods for Europeans, mestiços, Chinese, Arabs, and Timorese, and assumed there would be further rural-urban migration.
+Both this plan and later revisions in 1968 and 1972 assumed that the Timorese population would live on the edges of the city yet work near the centre.
+This plan was not completed, and the city remained under-developed, with low density and where property outside of the central area was still built on with flimsy materials and used for subsistence cultivation.
+The second five-year development plan, which ran from 1959 to 1964, saw the reconstruction of the Port of Dili and a small amount of transport infrastructure.

+A 1950 census found that the population of Dili was about 6,000 people, half 'civilised' (considered by Portuguese authorities to have sufficiently adopted Portuguese culture), including Mestiço, 'civilised' natives, Europeans, and other foreigners such as Goans and those from Portugal's African colonies.
+This was slightly over 1% of the total population of the colony.
+The 1960 census recorded the population of Dili to be about 7,000 people.
+By 1970, the urban population reached around 17,000.
+The city did not extend far beyond the area surrounding the port, and the population did not exceed 30,000 before 1975.